mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 - [Box Model](https://web.dev/learn/css/box-model/), web.dev (2019)

-## 3.4 Cascade, specificity, and inheritance
+## 3.4 Handling conflicts in CSS

 Learning outcomes:

-- Understand how rules can conflict in CSS
+- Understand how rules can conflict in CSS.

-- Inheritance
+- Inheritance.

-- The cascade
+- The cascade.

-- The concepts that govern the outcome of CSS conflicts
+- The concepts that govern the outcome of CSS conflicts:

-  - Specificity
+  - Specificity.

-  - Source order
+  - Source order.

-  - Importance
+  - Importance.

 Resources: